Atkins Weight Loss Program In a test of weight loss programs, 40 ... | Channels for Pearson+

 Standard Deviation

 Standard deviation is a measure of the amount of variation or dispersion in a set of values.
-In the context of weight loss, a higher standard deviation indicates that the weight loss among participants varied widely, while a lower standard deviation suggests that the weight loss was more consistent across individuals.
-Understanding this helps in interpreting the effectiveness of the weight loss program.
+In the context of the Atkins program, a standard deviation of 4.8 lb indicates that individual weight losses varied significantly around the mean of 2.1 lb.
+A high standard deviation suggests that while some participants may have lost a lot of weight, others may have lost very little or none at all, impacting the overall effectiveness of the program.

 Recommended video: